 The very fast Stealth 11.8, ‘Hurricane’ is being enjoyed by her new owners in San Diego.

-The Stealth 14GT ‘Wow’ will soon enter the Panama to sail across the Pacific eventually back to Phuket completing here circumnavigation.
+The Stealth 14GT ‘Wow’ is still in Covid lockdown in Tahiti after leaving the Panama canal and sailing across the Pacific.
+Eventually Wow will sail back to Phuket completing her circumnavigation.
 Many great stories abound from owners David and Helen including winning the Heineken Regatta in Antigua 2018.